 In 2005, Sunflower Redevelopment stated that it expected to complete the clean up within ten years, and the Army awarded a $109 million grant for that purpose.
 However, workers found far more contaminants than expected, and the money was gone by 2010 with plenty of work remaining.

-After five years of inactivity, the Army agreed to take over the cleanup in 2015, and three years later said some of the land could be ready for development in 2021 or 2022.
-However, after spending $200 million and completing much work such as digging up sewer lines, removing contaminated foundations, and trucking out loads of unsafe soil, it was still not complete, and in 2020 the target completion date was pushed back to 2028.
+After five years of inactivity, the Army agreed to take over the cleanup in 2015, and three years later, said some of the lands could be ready for development in 2021 or 2022.
+However, after spending $200 million and completing much work, such as digging up sewer lines, removing contaminated foundations, and trucking out loads of unsafe soil, it was still not complete, and in 2020 the target completion date was pushed back to 2028.

 National Register of Historic Places